 (It’s sometimes easy to forget Mick Napier was the first to insist on equal casting of men and women at Second City.)

 If you’d like a deeper understanding of long form, one that goes beyond scene work and structure, you’ll love this book.
-You can buy it here or here.
-It’s an academic title (and priced accordingly), so if your improviser’s salary doesn’t stretch that far, check your local college library.
+It’s an academic title (and priced accordingly), but you can purchase it for much less on Kindle here.
+If your improviser’s salary doesn’t stretch that far, check your local college library.
 If they don’t have a copy, ask them to order one.

 Matt Fotis is an Assistant Professor and Co-Chair of the Theatre Department at Albright College.
 He’s won numerous awards, including The Mark Twain Award for Comic Playwriting from the Kennedy Center, The Dr. Henry P. and M. Page Laughlin Distinguished Faculty Award for Research, and UCM’s Theatre for Young Audiences National Playwriting Competition…but balances these accolades with his social awkwardness.
 Learn more at mattfotis.com.